Hyde4thHeaven/Hyde4thHeaven.GitHub.io/README.md

 > + License for **Professional Practice, Associate Civil Engineer**.

 ## Lives
-> + Does not have any experience in direct-Cybersecurity but has to coordinate some work with stakeholders.
+> + Do not have any experience in direct-Cybersecurity but have to coordinate some work with stakeholders.
 > + Intermediate programming skills.
 > + Interested in IT & Tech, Banking, Financial, Real Estate, and Business.
 > + Also looks for an opportunity in both Cybersecurity and Blockchain technology.